Results for 'iti'

 Conjunctions - but - engari

-Nō Te Tai Tonga, engari kei konei mātou ko tōku whānau e noho ana.
+Nō Te Tai Tokerau, engari kei konei mātou ko tōku whānau e noho ana.

-From Southland, but my family and I are staying here.
+From the Northland region, but my family and I are staying here.

 Conjunctions - but - engari